Inventory of Henry VIII: Palaces and houses

 The elaborate furnishing textiles and beds of these houses are listed in detail.
-Beyond this general magnificence, the inventory hints at Henry VIII's own interests and activities; at Westminster Palace there was a little study called the New Library, with equipment for writing, drawing, painting and surveying.
+Beyond this general magnificence, the inventory hints at Henry VIII's own interests and activities; at the Palace of Westminster there was a little study called the New Library, with equipment for writing, drawing, painting and surveying.
 Two shelves held patterns for castles and engines of war, and there was a portfolio for plans, noted as 'a case for a platte covered with leather.'

 Tapestry and textiles

 In 1906 the historian and tapestry-maker W. G. Thomson commented on the 1547 inventory that the king, "had a perfect mania for acquiring tapestries by any means that presented itself."
 Thomson was first to print the full list of tapestries but omitted the dimensions.
 These were given in English yards, or French and Flemish ells.
 In total, Thomas P. Campbell estimates the inventory list at approximately 2,450 tapestry wall hangings, and 300 other tapestry furnishings.
 An entry for one of the newer suites listed in the Wardrobe at Westminster reads; "Item vii peces of fine newe Tapsterie of the Historye of Vulcanus Mars and venus lined withe Canvas whereof one pece conteyneth in Lengthe v yerdes iii quarters di The iide pece conteyneth in lengthe vii yerdes quarter di The iiide pece conteyneth in lengthe vi yerdes di the iiiith in lengthe v yerdes iii quarters The vth in lengthe vii yerdes quarter The vith in length vi yerdes di and the viith in length vii yerdes quarter everye of the saide peces conteyning in depthe iiii yerdes quarter di."

 Amongst the many other furnishing textiles of embroidered silk and brocade in the Wardrobe at Hampton Court there was a crimson bed and a pair of crimson satin cushions embroidered with the arms of James V of Scotland.
 These items may have been seized at Edinburgh in 1544.

 Amongst verdure tapestry with "broad blooms" there was a set with birds and apples and another group featuring roses, pomegranates, or pots at the corners.
 The pomegranate an emblem of Catherine of Aragon.
 Mary I of England gave some of these tapestries to George Brediman, a groom of the chamber.

 A zibellino, a sable fur accessorized with a gold head and muzzle set with emeralds, turquoises and rubies, with a ruby tongue and four gold feet set with turquoises, had belonged to one of his queens, and was given to Lady Jane Grey.
 Some of the sable fur bought from Christopher Haller for Henry's wardrobe was sold to Katheryne Adlington.
 The inventory includes notes of bills and invoices paid by Anthony Cope, the chamberlain of Catherine Parr, to her goldsmiths, embroiderers, mercers, saddler, and her silkwoman Mistress Shakerley.